+But before we delve into the how, let’s get into the why first.
 If you think it’s because you slept with your hair still wet, it’s most likely not.
-In fact, we don’t need centuries-old superstitions and hardcore science to explain this hair problem because hair whitening causes are pretty straightforward.
+In fact, we don’t need centuries-old superstition to explain this phenomenon because hair whitening causes are pretty straightforward.

-Read on as we list down hair whitening causes and what you can do to prevent having white hair.
+Read on as we list them down along with what you can do to prevent having white hair.

-Your hair’s health is really a make-or-break factor in keeping beautiful locks.
-We mentioned melanin earlier and vitamins like B-12, B-5, D, and Biotin are major contributors to healthy melanin production.
-Once the hair gets deprived of the nutrients it needs, your melanin levels fall, diminishing your hair’s glow and pigmentation.
+Our hair and skin color come from melanocytes: cells that give tone to our skin.
+When these cells produce less pigment or melanin, your hair may turn gray or white.
+Vitamin B12, vitamin B5, vitamin D, and biotin are major contributors to healthy melanin production.
+Once the hair gets deprived of these nutrients, your melanin levels fall, diminishing your hair’s glow and pigmentation.
 It may be understated, but this is one of the top white hair causes.

 5. Health Issues and Hormones